There are good chatbot experiences, and there are bad chatbot experiences.

-Extending content to all channels
+Extend content to all channels

-In many ways, optimizing content for conversational interfaces means creating a “single source of truth” that can be extended not only to chatbots, but all customer support channels.
+In many ways, optimizing content for conversational interfaces means creating a “single source of truth” that can be extended not only to chatbots but all customer support channels.
 It extends beyond the types of content chatbots like to the very ways that knowledge is organized and delivered.